-What happens during an inspection of water quality?
+What happens during a water quality inspection?

 One of our field technicians will investigate the quality of water in your home.
-To try to find the problem, we may need to ask you questions, inspect the plumbing inside your home, inspect your stop tap outside, look at the water supplies outside of your property and, if needed, take some samples.
+To resolve the problem, we may need to ask you questions, inspect the plumbing inside your home and inspect your stop tap outside.
+We'll also need to look at the water supplies outside of your property and, if needed, take some samples.

 Sometimes, after a field technician has inspected all of these, they may find out that the problem lies with the plumbing inside your home.
-Unfortunately, if this is the case we're not responsible for solving the problem and it will be down to you as the homeowner.
-However, we'll advise you as much as we can.
+Unfortunately, if this is the case, we're not responsible for solving the problem and it will be down to you as the homeowner.
+Don't worry though, we'll advise vou as much as we can.